 We understand our duty to collaborate and work in partnership, so our services work seamlessly for people.
-We share information and learning with partners and collaborate for improvement and collaborate for improvement Ref.
+We share information and learning with partners and collaborate for improvement and conduction improvement Ref.
 Code What do we know about the quality and impact of social work practice?
 How do we know it?
-Our plans for the next 12 months to maintain or improve practice 2.6. commission services where possible.
-We will explore opportunities for the Council's adult social care services to work more closely with, and make better use of, the universal services provided by its Public Health Department and local VCSE sector organisations.
+Our plans for the next 12 months to maintain or improve practice 2.6.
+Impact of commissioning and quality We collaborate effectively with partners across LLR to address risks to the market and jointly- commission services where possible.
+We regularly share intelligence on risk factors with other agencies such as through 'information- sharing meetings' with quality, safeguarding, and continuing care teams from the Integrated Care Board (ICB) and representatives of the local We will explore opportunities for the Council's adult social care services to work more closely with, and make better use of, the universal services provided by its Public Health Department and local VCSE sector organisations.